 Dust chops with the five-spice powder and salt and pepper, to taste.
 Heat the oil in an oven proof skillet over medium-high heat.
 Fry the chops for 2 minutes on each side.
 Put the pan with the chops into the oven and roast until cooked through, about 10 to 12 minutes.
 Remove the chops to a plate, cover, and keep warm.
 Stir the flour into the drippings in the pan.
 Pour in the Merlot and add the orange zest and beef stock.
 Put the pan onto medium-high heat and cook until slightly thickened.
 Taste and adjust seasoning with salt and pepper.

-Courtesy Bill Tennant, Brown Dog Deli
+Recipe courtesy of Bill Tennant, Brown Dog Deli